synzen/feedtracker/README.md

       * *String* `err` - Emitted whenever a link has an error (a feedparser error or connection error)
    * *String* `args...` - For the article event, there are two args - the article and the feed link.
 For the err event, there are two args - the error and the feed link, respectively - however the link is not available when the schedule's processingMethod is `parallel-isolated`

+***

 ### Schedule

 #### Schedule#addFeed(feed)
    * *String* `url` - URL of the feed

 Returns a promise.
+Resolves with a Tracker.Feed object.

 #### Schedule#addFeeds(feeds)
    * *Array\<String\>* `urls` - URLs of feeds

 Returns a promise.
+Resolves with an array of Tracker.Feed objects.
+Rejects all the URLs if a single one fails.

 #### Schedule#on(event[, args...])
    * *String* `event` - There are two events to listen to
       * *String* `article` - Emitted whenever there is a new article found durng one of the feed check cycles
       * *String* `err` - Emitted whenever a link has an error (a feedparser error or connection error)
    * *String* `args...` - For the article event, there are two args - the article and the feed link.
 For the err event, there are two args - the error and the feed link, respectively - however the link is not available when the schedule's processingMethod is `parallel-isolated`

+***

 ### Feed